pstuffa/d3-course-work/Javascript Basics.md

 ### Starting off ###
 - Using the javascript console on Google Chrome
 - Download the index.html file
-- Open javascript console control+option+i
+- Open javascript console command+option+i
-- Page source is control+option+u
+- Page source is command+option+u
 - You can use the javascript console like a calculator
 - (Clearing the javascript console is control+l)
 - You can also pull up what you last entered, using the UP button